-- Advanced statistical methods in veterinary epidemiology[†] [VPM013] - Developing and monitoring of livestock production systems [VPM018] - Economics for livestock development and policy [LVM019] - Management of infectious disease outbreaks in animal populations [LVM017] - Research design, management and grant application writing [LVM014] - Statistical methods in veterinary epidemiology [VPM012] - Surveillance and investigation of animal health [VPM015]
+- Advanced statistical methods in veterinary epidemiology† [VPM013] - Developing and monitoring of livestock production systems [VPM018] - Economics for livestock development and policy [LVM019] - Management of infectious disease outbreaks in animal populations [LVM017] - Research design, management and grant application writing [LVM014] - Statistical methods in veterinary epidemiology [VPM012] - Surveillance and investigation of animal health [VPM015]

 † To study VPM013 you will need access to ArcGIS software (version 8 or higher).
 The cost of the GIS software is NOT included in your module fee and you will need to purchase if you do not have access to it.
+Contact the Course Administrator at DLP@rvc.ac.uk for details of how to purchase ArcGIS software.

-MSc in Veterinary Epidemiology and Public Health
+MSc Veterinary Epidemiology and Public Health